IdrisAdeyemi01/kanban_time_board/README.md

 - 🇬🇧 **English** - Default language
 - 🇩🇪 **German (Deutsch)** - For German-speaking users
 - 🇹🇷 **Turkish (Türkçe)** - For Turkish-speaking users

-Language automatically detects device locale and can be manually changed in settings.

 ## 📖 Code Quality